top of page

 As a "Third Culture Kid", I'm passionate about work with youth and adults to sort through the challenges and celebrate the benefits of these communities.

-Book a free 30-minute consultation.
-I’d love to connect and see if we’re a good fit.
+If you’d like to learn more, I’d love to connect and see if we’re a good fit.

 bottom of page